biya-coin/biyaliquid-docs/.gitbook/developers-native/examples/exchange.md

 Note:

-- You cannot transfer from your default subaccountId since that balance is now associated with your Biyaliquid address in the bank module.
+- You cannot transfer from your default subaccountId since that balance is now associated with your Biyachain address in the bank module.
 Therefore, in order for `MsgExternalTransfer` to work, you will need to transfer from a non-default subaccountId.

 How to find the subaccountId that you will be transferring from:

 - you can query your existing subaccountIds via the [account portfolio api](../query-indexer/portfolio.md).

-How to use funds that are currently associated with your Biyaliquid Address in bank module:
+How to use funds that are currently associated with your Biyachain Address in bank module:

 - If you have existing non-default subaccounts, you'll want to do a [MsgDeposit](exchange.md#MsgDeposit) to one of your existing non-default subaccountIds and use that subaccountId as the `srcSubaccountId` below.
-- If you don't have existing non-default subaccounts, you can do a [MsgDeposit](exchange.md#MsgDeposit) to a new default subaccountId, which would be done via importing `getSubaccountId` from `sdk-ts` and setting the `subaccountId` field in [MsgDeposit](exchange.md#MsgDeposit) to `getSubaccountId(biyaliquidAddress, 1)`.
+- If you don't have existing non-default subaccounts, you can do a [MsgDeposit](exchange.md#MsgDeposit) to a new default subaccountId, which would be done via importing `getSubaccountId` from `sdk-ts` and setting the `subaccountId` field in [MsgDeposit](exchange.md#MsgDeposit) to `getSubaccountId(biyachainAddress, 1)`.

 ```ts
 import {